Strong Foundations in Hunters Hill.

 The following steps have been achieved, and are planned, based on heritage, engineering, architectural and specialist advice:

-An engineering report identified significant amount of work that need to be done to repair, maintain and preserve the beautiful sandstone exterior walls of All Saints’.
+An engineering report identified significant repairs and maintainence that was required to preserve the beautiful sandstone exterior walls of All Saints’.

-The impact of smog, jet fuel, attempted repairs from good hearted souls in previous generations and just general age has meant work needs to be done to repair and restore the stonemasonry.
+The impact of smog, jet fuel, attempted repairs from good hearted souls in previous generations and general age had take its toll.

 If you look closely in All Saints’ you can see the work of various eras – from the era when the church was lit with lanterns, to the installation of gas-lighting and eventually electricity.
 Some of this has been done extremely well, and some needs some significant work to ensure that this sacred space not only remains beautiful, but also safe and practical.